Skip to content

 Share sale or asset sale?
 All cash, or with a vendor take-back and an earn-out?

-Structure changes everything: the tax the seller pays, the residual risk after closing, and the amount actually pocketed on signing day.
+Structure changes everything: the tax the seller pays, the residual risk after closing, and the amount actually received at closing.

 3. Conditions